voschezang/coding-handbook/management-principles.md

 ### Leadership

-Management often requires the skill leadership.
-The ability to guide and influence people.
+Management often requires leadership.
+It may consist of:

-- Trust
-- Set an example
+- Vision.
+Show a direction.
+Set an example.
+Motivate others.
-- Show direction
+- Execution
-- Motivate
+- Culture.
+Trust.

 Situational leadership - based on skill, motivation, urgency.